Equitability and explosive synchronisation in multiplex and higher-order networks: Results

 The behaviour of a networked system of $N$ identical $D$-dimensional units is described by a system of dynamical equations of the form (see SI for full details)

 where $\bx_i(t)$ is a $D$-dimensional vector describing the state of the $i$th unit at time $t\in T \subseteq \mathbb{R}$, $\bbf$ is a smooth map that encodes the internal dynamics of the units, and $\bh_i(\bx_{1},\dots, \bx_N)$ is a coupling term, representing the total dynamical input of all other nodes to node $i$.
-In a multilayer network (strictly speaking, a multiplex network \cite{boccaletti2014structure}, i.e.~same $N$ nodes on each layer) with $M$ layers, the coupling is of the general form
+In a multiplex network with $M$ layers (and the same $N$ nodes on each layer), the coupling is of the general form

 whereas in a higher-order network (hypergraph) with highest multi-body interactions order~$M$, it is \cite{gambuzza2021stability}